Configure Conversion API Events (former Server-Side Events)

 The plugin can send all the automatically triggered standard events directly to Facebook’s servers, bypassing the browser’s limitation, or ad-blockers.

 This feature is called Conversion API and it was known initially as Server-Side Events.

-Currently, PixelYourSite Professional sends the following automatically triggered events using the Conversion API:
+PixelYourSite Professional sends ALL events using both the browser and the Conversion API.

 This is how you start sending Conversion API Events:

 Go on the top menu, click to open, and click on Events Manager.

 You can also go directly to this link:

 Click on your pixel ID, and on the Settings link in the left side menu.

 Scroll down until you see the “Server-Side API for Web” section.
 Click on “Create Access Token” and follow the steps.